 Pros: Highly functional, great specialized pockets, two insulated bottle pockets

-Bottom line: This is a great backpack diaper bag for dads seeking a utilitarian backpack.
+Bottom line: Great backpack diaper bag for dads seeking a more utilitarian design

-This backpack scored 6 of 10 in style.
-Some of the DadGear packs can look like they belong on a school campus.
-However, all 51 styles are functional and utilitarian and there is likely one particular design that will suit any dad.
-And, major kudos to DadGear for a nicely disguised reflective strip; safety and style rarely blend so well.
+Some of the DadGear packs look like they belong on a school campus.
+However, all of the styles are functional and utilitarian, so there is likely a design good for almost any dad.
+Major kudos to DadGear for designing a nicely disguised reflective strip; safety and style rarely blend this well.
+We love that you'll be proud to use this for your needs long after your baby is out of diapers.

 BabyGearLab Member Reviews